 I remember a tall girl with brown hair and the sweetest smile, slightly avoiding the spotlight, who gently pointed us in the direction of her work hanging on bare walls.

 Her warmth was contagious, and I didn’t feel she was pushing us to her photos; I felt compelled to look closer.

-Minutes after she sat at the cafe table she shoots a “what do you want to know?”
+Minutes after she sat at the cafe table where we met for this interview, she shoots a “what do you want to know?”

-With an attitude of “things just kinda happened”, Vera talks about the offbeat music scene with passion and admiration.
-She considers a bonus to be able to photograph it from up close, often from the backstage and during rehearsals.
+With an attitude of “things just kinda happened”, Vera talks about the offbeat music scene with passion and wonder.
+She considers it a bonus to photograph it from up close, often from backstage and during rehearsals.

-I had scribbled on my notebook “is it music and people or is it people and music.”
-I was convinced, by browsing through her work, that one of those two had to be her main photography subject.
-I was wrong.
+I had scribbled on my notebook, “is it music and people, or is it people and music.”
+By browsing through her work, I was convinced that one of those two had to be her main photography subject.

-I was eager to talk about her photography, but Vera kept finding a way to dodge the topic since the beginning and I quickly realized it was because her photography is an extension of others’ work (their music, their performance, their committal to their art), and not at all about her final product.
+I was eager to talk about her photography.
+Still, Vera kept finding a way to dodge the topic from the beginning.
+I quickly realized it was because her photography is an extension of others’ work (their music, performance, committal to their art) and not at all about her final product.

 I had been looking at this backward.

 “This isn’t my job.
 I’m not a photographer.
 I’m an engineer.”
 This passion that you see in her photos?
 That’s the same passion with which she talks about the music projects of her friends.